This article will guide you through using Aliases.

 - Quick alias: Let’s say you want to purchase something online (concert tickets, for instance) that requires registration.
 You don’t want to share your personal details, but you also don’t want to deal with the hassle of managing a separate account.
 By using a quick alias, once it expires, the vendor cannot spam you.
 Your inbox stays spam-free!

-- Click on Aliases in the left menu.
+- Click on Aliases in the top menu.

-- Click on Create Alias in the top menu.
+- Click on Aliases in the top menu

 Create an alias from compose view

 It's also possible to create an alias directly when composing a message.